-Criteria Commentary Mineral tenement and land tenure status ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings. • The security of the tenure held at the time of purchased with an undiluted 100% working interest are of the announcement dated 13 November 2017 or uary 2018 2.5% Net Smelter Royalty, payable up to a cumulative reached.
-After that, there are no royalties bediments to obtaining a licence to operate a suitable the area outside of standard landholder and regulator the relevant mining code Exploration done by other parties some projects precludes date No substantive moderne 50 years), has been ide Copper exploration area studying the area and pa from "Die Kupfer-nicke Schwarzleo, Nockelberg" Argosy Minerals complet the Schellgaden and Gol confirmatory channel sa small drilling program), underground mine/work the actual presence of Where those samples we undertaken at Schellgade mineralised bodies in the Eurocan Mining Gmbh h drillholes in the 22 years The STB-1 vertical diamon completed in the right loo was higher, plus there we those recognised in histot there may be missed mexplored by a system interpretation of mineral up to 11 mineralised bod No historic exploration re (within the Leogang proj material extracted at the esults have been referenced at the Nockelberg prospect ect area).
-Historic reporting has referened mineralised site and as such is artisanal mining.
-No systematic work mpleted outside of research work referenced in the
+Criteria Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+The full list of tenements purchased with an undiluted 100% working interest are included in the body of the announcement dated 13 November 2017 or prospectus dated 30 January 2018 The Gold Projects have a 2.5% Net Smelter Royalty, payable up to a cumulative total of U\$\$2,500,000 is reached.
+After that, there are no royalties There are no known impediments to obtaining a licence to operate a suitable exploration program in the area outside of standard landholder and regulator consents required under the relevant mining code Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
+The disparate nature of books and records, coupled with the very long history of some projects precludes identification of all phases of exploration completed to date No substantive modern exploration (that is, exploration undertaken over the last 50 years), has been identified as having taken place over the Cobalt-Nickel-Copper exploration areas though recognition is given to current academics studying the area and past reports which have been referenced in this release from "Die Kupfer-nickel-kobalt-verezung IM Bereich Leogang (Inschlagalm, Schwarzleo, Nockelberg" by JG Haditsch and H Mostler 1970 Argosy Minerals completed exploration programs between 1995 and 1997 over the Schellgaden and Goldeck-Siftliz area.
+This was limited in scope (very good confirmatory channel sampling and geological mapping/modelling ahead of a small drilling program), though executed well.
+They completed an extensive underground mine/working face sampling program (channel samples), to test the actual presence of gold mineralisation and historically reported grades.
+Where those samples were deemed representative, small drilling programs were undertaken at Schellgaden and Goldeck.
+The results showed relatively flat lying mineralised bodies in the Schellgaden area and they considered 4 to be present Eurocan Mining Gmbh have undertaken geological studies augmented by two drillholes in the 22 years post Argosy that they controlled the Schellgaden area.
+The STB-1 vertical diamond hole (295m), proved that the Argosy drilling was not completed in the right location, and that the number of mineralised units present was higher, plus there were additional 'blind adits' or former mine stopes below those recognised in historical records.
+The studies also suggested strongly that there may be missed mineralised pore in the mine, which should be properly explored by a systematic drilling program.
+Ultimately, the geological interpretation of mineralised bodies post drilling the STB-1 core hole, sug